 Just like everything else, dental implants also come with their own advantages and disadvantages.
 Let’s have a look at them.

 - Dental implants closely replicate the functionalities of your natural teeth.
 They are made of titanium and other materials that provide support to the replaced tooth.
 The entire procedure of dental implant passes through multiple steps.
 At its first step, a surgeon attaches the implant into the jawbone where the new tooth will be positioned.
 After three to six months of this operation when the screw gets fully fused with the bone, a dentist fixes the replacement tooth to a small metal post protruding from the implant.

 - Dental implants not only work like natural teeth, but they also look like them as well.
 Patients do not need to face any kind of clicking noises, difficulties in chewing or speaking after the implant.
 It is mainly intended to bring back the old smile on your face like before when you did not have any restrictions on your eating habits.

 - The best part about this particular dental operation is that the replaced teeth do not need the support of the neighboring teeth which safeguard the natural teeth from potential damage.

 - This particular operation does not cause any bone loss as it replaces the tooth at its roots.

 Disadvantages of dental implants

-- Dental implant is a time consuming process. as mentioned above you need to wait for up to six months for the implant to fuse with your jawbone
+- A dental implant is a time-consuming process. as mentioned above you need to wait for up to six months for the implant to fuse with your jawbone

 - If during the implant your jawbone gets weakened, the surgeon may have to attach bone onto the weakened portion.